Stocks Rally After Biden Infrastructure Boost - UrduPoint

 While there is growing concern that the fast recovery will fan inflation and force banks to tighten their ultra-loose monetary policies, observers remain confident that stocks will press higher this year.

-The latest sign that the recovery is well on course came in data showing the US private sector created more than 500,000 jobs in March, almost three times as many as February, and the most in six months.

-The reading raised hopes for the closely watched non-farm payrolls report on Friday, which is used as a key guide to the health of the world's top economy.
+Analysts will be watching closely on Friday the non-farm payrolls report, which is used as a key guide to the health of the world's top economy.

 Some observers are suggesting the figure could come in above a million new jobs.